pete8751/generated-design-gallery/README.md

 I am also experimenting with cookies on this project, which remove the need to login to the page, hence avoiding unnecessary communication with the backend.
 I may add a login feature down the line, however I am currently more interested in working with cookies.

-Please note that since the Backend is hosted on a free hosting service (Render), there is a windup time of around 7-8 seconds, after which the website will begin communicating with the server and database at normal speeds.
+Please note that since the Backend is hosted on a free hosting service (Render), there is a windup time of up to 30 seconds, after which the website will begin communicating with the server and database at normal speeds.
+(This may be evident at first in the search section of the website)

 ======================================================================================================================================================